sethta/no-page-comment/readme.txt

 * Disable comments on pages
 * Disable trackbacks on pages

 Note: These settings set the default when creating a new page.
 Once a new page has been created, comments can be enabled by modifying the Discussion settings for that page.

-= Requirements =

-* WordPress 3.1 or above

 == Frequently Asked Questions ==